MrJonesAPS/APSCS/md/cyber_3.md

 ### APS Course Code: 96658W AND 96663W
 ### NOVA Courses: ITN 200 AND ITN 266 (Fall) / ITN 260 (Spring)

+NOTE: This class is not currently offered.
+It will be offered in the future based on interest.

 This course is Dual Enrolled with NOVA Community College.
 On the NOVA side, this is split into **three** three-credit courses.
 Students must also register for each course with NOVA.
 [See instructions here](https://www.nvcc.edu/admissions/dual-enrollment/procedures/contract.html)

 This is a "double block" - so students must register for BOTH:
 - A Day: Computer Software Network Operations, Advanced
 - B Day: Cybersecurity Software Operations Advanced

+## Certifications:
+-
+- (These are educational certificatons that are equivalent to the traditional CompTia exams)

 ## Official Links:
 - [NOVA Course Description - ITN 200 – ADMINISTRATION OF NETWORK RESOURCES (Fall)](https://www.nvcc.edu/dist/files/sites/academics/summaries/ITN200.pdf)